adriangrantdotorg/twitter-slideshow/README.md

 ## Features

-- **Automated Slideshow**: Automatically cycles through images and videos found on your timeline.
+- **Automated Slideshow**: Automatically cycles through tweets found on your timeline.
-- **Media Focused**: Displays high-quality images and auto-plays videos (muted) in a dark overlay.
 - **Smart Scraping**: Continuously scrapes new tweets as you browse or as the slideshow progresses.
-- **Auto-Scroll**: Automatically scrolls down to fetch more content when the slideshow reaches the end of the current list.
+- **Auto-Scroll**: Automatically scrolls down to fetch more tweets when the slideshow reaches the end of the current list.
 - **Customizable**: Adjust the slide duration (default: 10 seconds).
 - **Controls**:
   - **Pause/Play**: Toggle the slideshow.